A non-displaced array, with

 Pointers are replaced by

-after a garbage collector operation that identifies that they can be replaced.
-This means that if the object that is pointed to has been promoted to a higher generation, a garbage collection (mark and sweep) of the higher generation is required to remove the pointer.
-Note that by default the system does not automatically call mark-and-sweep on generation 2 or higher.
+nil after a garbage collector (GC) operation that identifies that they can be replaced.
+This means that if the object that is pointed to has been promoted to a higher generation, a garbage collection of the higher generation is required to remove the pointer.
+Note that by default the system does not automatically GC the blocking generation or higher.